CSB5/lofreq/faq.md

 million and above).
 However, at very low coverages sampling biases can happen which is why we set a minimum coverage of 10 by default.

+### I can't see any indels

+If you're using the `--call-indels` option and don't see any indels in the output then your BAM file likely didn't contain  indel qualities.
+This can be achieved by running GATK's BQSR or `lofreq indelqual` (use option `--dindel` for Illumina).

 ### What about Rock 'n' Roll?